 Candidates receive a pass or fail notification as soon as the test is complete, but official documentation doesn’t arrive for a few weeks.
 Medical assistants don’t have to wait to work, however.
 Employers can verify a passing grade through the AAMA.

 In 2018, the AAMA initial pass rate was 60 percent.
-It’s a tough but meaningful exam.
+It’s a tough but meaningful test.
 Candidates who don’t pass the first time can reapply to retake the test without a waiting period.
 Only three attempts are allowed, so candidates are encouraged to be well prepared.

-To keep pace with changes in the field, CMAs must renew their certification every five years by taking a recertification exam or submitting proof of qualified continuing education.
+To keep pace with changes in the field, CMAs must renew their certification every five years by taking a recertification test or submitting proof of qualified continuing education.
 This is where the professional networking and learning opportunities credentialing agencies provide are invaluable.

 Registered Medical Assistant (RMA)

 The Registered Medical Assistant credential is offered through American Medical Technologists (AMT).
-It’s a way for students who may not have met the higher education requirements for the CMA exam to explore equivalent paths to certification.
+It’s a way for students who may not have met the higher education requirements for the CMA test to explore equivalent paths to certification.

 Candidates must meet one of these criteria.